burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The Assembly code by itself obey Instruction Set Architecture *ISA*.
 The *ISA* specifies instructions, register, memory architecture, data types, and control flow mechanisms.
 The ISA connects physical Hardware designed by Electrical Engineering (EE) with the Software constructed by Computer Science (CS).
 The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
 Different vendors can provide the support of the same ISA, but Microarchitecture is typically under NDA.
 The Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers, not Computer Science people.

-There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that allows demonstrate Assembly code during using various compilers for C++ online and can be very usefull for educational purposes and via using color show correspondence between C++ code and Assembly code.
+There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code during using various compilers for C++ online and can be very useful for educational purposes and via using color show correspondence between C++ code and Assembly code.

 # Linkage

 The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C/C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command links.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
 For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from the C compiler physically.
 In another toolchain, e.g., from Microsoft Visual C compiler, the translation to final binary code is inside their C compiler.

-The name of linkage program typically in toolchains has a name  as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).
+The name of the linkage program typically in toolchains has a name such as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).

 ----